LibreCodeCoop/dashboard/README.md

 administrators and users associated with customers.

 Users should log in to the system and view invoices and recording audios of all customers they have.

+## Contributing

+Read the [contributing](/CONTRIBUTING.md) file first.

+Check out the project issues and the task board